 Loyalty has become a board-level concern

 There’s a good reason that businesses are taking customer experience seriously.
 A poor experience leads to a frustrated customer.
 And what do frustrated customers do?
 Leave.
-In fact, 91% of customers who don’t complain simply leave a business, and 39% of customers stay away from businesses they’ve had a bad experience with for up to 2 years.
+In fact, 91% of customers who don’t complain simply leave a business, and 39% of customers stay away from one they’ve had a bad experience with for up to 2 years.

-It’s no wonder then that 90% of businesses are reviewing customer experience metrics at a board level, with 47% citing brand value and strength as the most reviewed business metric – even above total sales figures (46%).
+It’s no wonder, then, that 90% of businesses are reviewing customer experience metrics at a board level, with 47% citing brand value and strength as the most reviewed business metric – even above total sales figures (46%).